Goodbye to Berlin

-The novel received positive reviews from critics and contemporary writers.
+The novel received positive reviews from critics and writers.
 Anne Margaret Angus praised Isherwood's mastery in conveying the despair of Berlin's denizens and "their hopeless clinging to the pleasures of the moment".
 She believed Isherwood skillfully evoked "the psychological and emotional hotbed which forced the growth of that incredible tree, 'national socialism'."
 George Orwell hailed the novel for its "brilliant sketches of a society in decay".
 "Reading such tales as this," Orwell wrote, "the thing that surprises one is not that Hitler came to power, but that he did not do so several years earlier."

-The 1939 novel was republished together with Isherwood's 1935 novel, Mr Norris Changes Trains, in a 1945 collection titled The Berlin Stories.
-Literary critics praised the collection as deftly capturing the bleak nihilism of the Weimar period.
-In 2010, Time magazine hailed the collection as one of the 100 Best English-language novels of the 20th century.
-Goodbye to Berlin was adapted into the 1951 Broadway play I Am a Camera, the 1966 musical Cabaret, and the 1972 film of the same name.
-According to critics, the novel's character Sally Bowles purportedly inspired Truman Capote's character Holly Golightly in his 1958 novella Breakfast at Tiffany's.
+New Directions collected the 1939 novel together with Isherwood's 1935 novel, Mr Norris Changes Trains, in a 1945 omnibus edition titled The Berlin Stories.
+Critics praised the collection as capturing the bleak nihilism of the Weimar period.
+In 2010, Time magazine named it one of the 100 best English-language works of the 20th century.
+The work inspired the 1951 Broadway play I Am a Camera, the 1966 musical Cabaret, and the 1972 film of the same name.
+According to critics, the novel's character Sally Bowles inspired Truman Capote's character Holly Golightly in his 1958 novella Breakfast at Tiffany's.